-With under 10 colleges and universities offering accounting degree programs, Vermont does not present prospective accountants with too much choice.
-Students can earn certificates, associate degrees, Bachelor’s degrees or postgraduate degrees in accounting and start successful careers in the field, as accounting is a very lucrative profession in Vermont.
+With under 10 colleges and universities offering accounting degree programs, Vermont accounting students aren’t left with too much choice.
+Students can earn certificates, associate degrees, Bachelor’s degrees or postgraduate degrees in accounting and start successful careers in the field.
+After all, accounting is a very lucrative profession in Vermont.

 Among the top accounting schools in Vermont are Saint Michael’s College, the University of Vermont and Champlain College.
 The University of Vermont ranks 82nd in the country according to U.S. News, while Saint Michael’s College boasts the highest 2013 first-time CPA exam pass rate with a Bachelor’s degree in Vermont.